apache/drill/_docs/tutorial/005-lesson3.md

     | 17192 | 2014-04-22 | 2501 | AOS4.2 | 26 | true |
     ...

-This query uses an SQL extension, the repeated_count function, to get an aggregated count of the array values.
+This query uses a Drill extension of SQL, the repeated_count function, to get an aggregated count of the array values.
 The query returns the number of products searched for each session that converted into a purchase and ranks the counts in descending order.
 Only clicks that have resulted in a purchase are counted.